rjmeats/BritishRainfall/DailyReadings/DailyWeatherReports/MappingStationsToRR.md

 ### Inland DWR Stations added in July 1872

-In July 1872, four 'institutional' DWR stations were added to the DWR.
+In July 1872, four inland DWR stations were added to the DWR.

 |DWR Station|British Rainfall Station|Comparison Spreadsheet|Notes|
 |:----------|:----------------------|:---------|:----|